canonical/ubuntu.com/templates/kubernetes/docs/hacluster.md

 head(STONITH) via **MAAS** to prevent issues in a split-brain scenario.

-**Charmed Kubernetes** supports **HAcluster** via a relation and the configuration options `ha-cluster-vips` and `ha-cluster-dns`.
+**Charmed Kubernetes** supports **HAcluster** via a relation and the configuration options `ha-cluster-vip` and `ha-cluster-dns`.
 Relations to the kubernetes-master and kubeapi-load-balancer charms are supported.
 These options are mutually exclusive.

 ## Deploying